Like it or not,

 If there is shade on one panel, the current will drop.
 In a series connection, the current will take the lowest value in the string which is 3 amps in the following example:

 The shaded spot on one panel will decrease the string of panels to 3 amps at 52.5 volts.
-This means that the total wattage will be reduced from 300 Watts (52.5 Volts x 5.8 Amps) to 157 Watts (52.5 Volts x 3 Amps).
+This means that the total power will be reduced from 300 Watts (52.5 Volts x 5.8 Amps) to 157 Watts (52.5 Volts x 3 Amps).

 Are you keeping up?